William Keating

 William is a potter making handcrafted tableware and specialist teaware.
 His work aims to explore the relationship between beauty and functionality, with a focus on tea ceremonies.
 He is inspired by Eastern ceramic traditions, particularly the Mingei movement of Japan.

 William was an apprentice to master potter Jun Rhee before setting up his own business, Northern Pots.
-He works from a large studio in Newcastle upon Tyne, in partnership with Estate Tea Co., a speciality tearoom.
+He works from a large studio in Newcastle upon Tyne, in partnership with Estate Tea Co., a specialty tearoom.

 Subscribe to our Newsletter